 All the traditional 'box-on-the-wall with a bunch of handsets on the desk' type systems are gradually being replaced by Internet-based telephony as we head down the road of all things being connected ...

-So, now, your voice goes over Internet Protocol (VoIP) and by the way, SIP is a technical variation of VoIP, one in the same standard, but the delivery method differs.
-Also, did you know, there are vast differences between the fifty-plus IP systems currently on the UK market?
-One difference is in the pricing model.
+So, now, your voice goes over Internet Protocol (VoIP).
+By the way, SIP is a technical variation of VoIP, but in essence, one in the same standard, but the delivery method differs.
+But did you know, there are vast differences between the fifty-plus IP systems currently on the UK market?
+One difference is pricing.

 Most VoIP vendors have a 'price per connection/user', where each licence includes an internal call licence and an outside line (old school terminology):